vglad/ProjectTemplate/README.md

 Catch2 and Trompeloeil used as testing frameworks.

 Travis integration using CentOS 8 docker image with GCC 9 or Clang 8.<br/>
-AppVeyor integration using VS2019 and VS2017 images with MSVC_x64 compiler.
+AppVeyor integration using VS2019 image with MSVC_x64 compiler.